KFGisIT/gsa-bpa-docker-ci-demo/README.md

 # docker run -d -p 81:8000 [image id]
 ```

-You can learn more about what’s involved with setting these sites up by reading the Docker files associated with each project because they contain comments, or the system engineering section of the [Yuck.io README file](https://github.com/KFGisIT/gsa-bpa-django/blob/master/README.md) and the [Drupal Dataset Publication README file](https://github.com/KFGisIT/gsa-bpa-drupal/blob/master/README.md).
+You can learn more about what’s involved with setting these sites up by reading the Docker files associated with each project because they contain comments, or the system engineering section of the [Yuck.io README file](https://github.com/KFGisIT/gsa-bpa-django/blob/master/README.md) and the [openFDA Drupal Dataset Publication README file](https://github.com/KFGisIT/gsa-bpa-drupal/blob/master/README.md).
 This repository also contains helper scripts called by and explained further in the Docker files’ comments.

 For simplicity of communication, we have opted not to use fig/compose for this demonstration, which would be more appropriate for support of multi-container applications.